-Week Six-- Tuesday, February, 23 -- Dr. Strangelove Readings: Christensen Chapter 8-9, Gianos Chap.
-7
+Week Six-- Tuesday, February, 19 -- Dr. Strangelove Readings: Christensen Chapter 8-9

 Who did the following characters represent in the real world: Dr. Strangelove; President Merkin Muffley; General Buck Turgidson; General Jack D. Ripper (P.O.E.); Group Commander Lionel Mandrake; Major King Kong; Russian Premier Dimitri Kissoff; Ambassador De Sadesky?

 Why are there so many sexual references throughout the film--such as the copulatory refueling scene of the opening credits, the character names, the seductive messages scrawled on the sides of the missiles, the conflation of military and romantic terminology by Buck Turgidson and his secretary/mistress ("you just start your countdown, honey...")?
 What explanations for this can you find in Elaine May's essay, "Women, Sex and the Bomb"?

 And on the same wavelength, why so many sports metaphors --like "the big board" in the War room, references to the dropping of bombs as "scoring," the weather ship that offers refuge for the bombing plane called "TD" as in touchdown, Buck Turgidson's speech encouraging a pre-emptive strike like Knute Rockne in the locker room at halftime?
 What is Kubrick saying about seeing nuclear war as a game?

 To what extent does Jack D. Ripper's concern that fluoridation represents a commie plot and his conviction that his political well being depends on his "denying his essence" to women reflect mainstream fears about Communism in the Cold War years?
 How many people were drinking rainwater and grain alcohol and striving to "Preserve Our Essence"?
 What kinds of actual activities was Kubrick parodying with Ripper's paranoia?
 Discuss instances of irony used to make a point about the absurdity of the Cold War in the film.
 What do the billboards at the army base ("Peace is Our Profession") and the President's statement to the wrestling Soviet ambassador and Buck Turgidson ("You can't fight in here, this is the War Room!") illustrate?
-If you have read George Orwell's 1984, what parallels occur between Orwellian "doublespeak" and Kubrick's ironic statements WEEK Seven, March, 2 The Candidate; Readings: Gianos Chapter 7...
+If you have read George Orwell's 1984, what parallels occur between Orwellian "doublespeak" and Kubrick's ironic statements

+WEEK Seven, Tuesday, February 26 The Candidate Readings:

 In what ways are political campaigns today similar to Bill McKay's campaign in the Candidate?
 What does the campaign do to Bill McKay?
 Examine his relationships to his beliefs, his wife, his friends and his father?

 What cinematic innovations were introduced in the movie and to what extend are we still living with them?

 Do large constituencies mandate the kind of campaign that bill McKay ends up in.

 Any thoughts about the portrayals of McKay's and Stark's campaigns.

-WARNER BROS.
-PREMATS ROBERT REDFORD of "THE CANDIDATE" STARROG PETER BOYLE - TECHNICOLOR ® NSS 72/235 Week Eight--Mid Term Thursday March 9, 2015 Week Nine-Spring Break Thursday March 16, 2015 One of your reviews and a brief description of your project are due at Midterm Week Ten:...Thursday, March 23 Apocalypse Now Readings: Christensen...Chapters 9-10...
+WARNER BROS, PETER BOYLE • TECHNICOLOR \

+Week Eight--Mid Term Tuesday March 5, 2018 Week Nine-Spring Break Tuesday March 12, 2018

+One of your reviews and a brief description of your project are due at Midterm

+Week Ten:...Tuesday, March 19 Apocalypse Now Readings: Christensen...Chapters 9-10...